Facing a Misdemeanor Charge in Florida

 What sets a misdemeanor apart from a felony?
 A misdemeanor in the court system is generally regarded as a minor wrong-doing.
 These offenses are not considered a threat to the overall public safety like a felony, DUI, or weapons charge might be.
 That being said, misdemeanor charges are still serious offenses that need to be taken seriously.
 Based on your prior criminal record a second-degree misdemeanor could quickly be bumped up to a felony or in the worst-case scenario, it could be bumped up to a felony.
 When that happens, your charge and punishment classification changes.

 Misdemeanor charges will stay on your criminal record for 7 years.
 After that, if you were never convicted, then it will drop off.
 If you are convicted of either a misdemeanor or a felony, that conviction will never leave your record.
 Prevent that from happening by posting bail and getting your case together.
-Contact Al Estes Bail Bonds when you need help with misdemeanor bail in Clearwater, FL.
+Contact Al Estes Bail Bonds when you need help with misdemeanor bail in St. Petersburg, FL.

 First Degree Misdemeanor

 These are the most serious misdemeanor offense in the state of Florida, though they are not as serious as a first-degree felony.
 That being said, first degree misdemeanors can be punishable jail terms up to 1 year and a fine up to $1,000.
 What’s an example of a misdemeanor?
 Disorderly conduct, boating under the influence, loitering, trespassing, vandalism and more are examples of a first-degree misdemeanor.

 Second-degree misdemeanors are the least serious offense of the process.
 They are punishable with possible jail terms up to 60 days and fines up to $500.
 An example of this type of charge would be petty theft, driving with a suspended license, disorderly intoxication, driving without a valid license, and prostitution.

 Want a Free Estimate for Bail?
 Call Us Today!